 The Carroll Code of Student Conduct applies to conduct that occurs on College premises and at College sponsored activities, and to off-campus conduct that adversely affects the College community or the pursuit of its objectives.
 Each students is responsible for his/her conduct from the time of application for admission through the actual awarding of a degree, even though conduct may occur before classes begin or after classes end, as well as during the entire academic year and during periods between terms of actual enrollment (and even if their conduct is not discovered until after a degree is awarded).
 The Carroll Code shall apply to a student's conduct even if the student withdraws or graduates from school while a disciplinary matter is pending.
 The Vice President for Student Life shall decide whether the Carroll Code should be applied to conduct occurring off-campus, on a case-by-case basis, in his/her sole discretion.

-The Vice President for Student Life is responsible for the supervision of the directors of Athletics, Campus Ministry, Career Services and Testing, Health Services and Student Activities and Leadership.
+The Vice President for Student Life is responsible for the supervision of the directors of Community Living, Career Services and Testing, Health Services and Student Activities and Leadership.
 The position also collaborates in supervising the contracts with Securitas (campus security) and Sodexo (campus dining).
-The Vice President for Student Life is located on the second floor of O'Connell Hall on the eastern edge of campus facing Benton Avenue.
+The Vice President for Student Life is located in 211 O'Connell Hall.

 The Vice President for Student LIfe is expected to represent the needs of Student Life departments in the college's strategic planning, budgeting, development of student service plans, and enhancement of out-of-classroom student learning.
 The position works closely with the college president, the senior administration of the college and the student president of the Associated Students of Carroll College to support the needs of students.